lixard123/streamlit-agentic-ai/README.md

 Enter a query (e.g., "Tell me about the best places to visit in Nairobi with the current weather").
 Enter a query (e.g., "Tell me about the best places tourist destinations in Kenya").
 Enter a query (e.g., "Tell me how to make Ugali").
+Enter a query (e.g., "Tell me how to make Chapati").
+Enter a query (e.g., "Tell me how to make Githeri").

 Click "Run Agent".